Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 A trip to Palawan won’t be complete without visiting the Puerto Princesa Subterranean River (PPUR), a UNESCO World Heritage Site and one of the New 7 Wonders of the World.
 The underground river is more than 24 kms long, but only about 4 kms is navigable by boat.
-Still, it’s the longest underground river in the world which can be explored by boat.
+Still, it holds the record for the longest navigable underground river.

 We were picked up early from the inn by our tour guides, and so we set forth to the national park.
 The ride was fun, and we even had a small stop-over.